Coastline is authorized by the U.S. Department of Homeland Security (DHS) to enroll international students in F-1 visa status.

 - All evidence of high school graduation or higher must be submitted.
 The “official” transcripts of the original records must be accompanied by a notarized English translation.

-- Notice of Intent to Transfer if transferring from a college in the U.S.
+- Notice of Intent to Transfer if transferring from a SEVIS-approved school in the U.S.

 - International students are required to purchase medical insurance approved by Coastline College during their entire course of study.